 I managed to land myself in hot water for speaking out of turn regarding the consultation and for a good week seriously faced the prospect of dismissal for it.
 It was a steep learning curve on my behalf and one that I don’t intend on repeating.
 It has changed me as a person having gone through the experience, I’d like to think that it has made me reflect more upon my actions and that some fights are just not worth getting involved in.

-The beginning of November brought the closure decision we had been expecting with the ward closing it’s doors to patients by the end of the same month.
-Now I’m on maternity leave facing an uncertain future as to whether I will return to a different department of be made redundant (I’m actually hoping for redundancy).
+The beginning of November brought the closure decision we had been expecting with the ward closing its doors to patients by the end of the same month.
+Now I’m on maternity leave facing an uncertain future as to whether I will return to a different department or be made redundant (I’m actually hoping for redundancy).